What is a birth injury? Birth injuries are different from birth defects or other conditions a baby might be diagnosed with shortly after birth.

 Georgia law requires that anyone filing a complaint of medical negligence include an “expert affidavit,” signed by at least one medical expert, explaining at least one negligent act or omission committed by the defendant based on this criteria.

-If your lawyer sees evidence of possible malpractice when reviewing your records, they will consult with a medical expert who can speak authoritatively on the subject of OB/GYN care.
+If your lawyer sees evidence of possible malpractice when reviewing your records, they will consult with a medical professional who can speak authoritatively on the subject of OB/GYN care.

-If this expert agrees that the healthcare provider failed to use reasonable care and skill at least once during the birth, they can supply the expert affidavit needed to begin your lawsuit.
+If this medical professional agrees that the healthcare provider failed to use reasonable care and skill at any point during the birth, they can provide the affidavit required to begin your lawsuit.

 What Happens Next in a Birth Injury Lawsuit?